el-youness/firestone/README.md

 ## The git repository for your team

-Create one repository for each team and invite tomase to the repository.
+Create a repository for each team and invite tomase as a collaborator to the repository.
 You are not allowed to use repositories outside of KTH-github.

 ## How to demo